Riga International Airport: Terminal

 The airport features a single, two-storey passenger terminal building which has been expanded and upgraded to modern standards several times in recent years.
 The landside consists of a main hall containing a single row of 36 check-in counters as well as some shops and the security area on the upper floor while the arrivals area, baggage reclaim and some service counters are located on the ground floor below.
 The airside features departure areas B and C split up into two piers with the former original, smaller boarding area A now only used for some arrivals.
 Both piers feature overall eight stands with jetbridges plus four walk-boarding stands from the upper level as well as several more gates for bus boarding on their ground levels.
-The B pier is used for Schengen Area departures and arrivals, while the C pier is for non-Schengen Area departures and arrivals.
-The terminal features outlets by Narvesen, Costa Coffee, and TGI Fridays amongst others, as well as a single airport lounge.
+The B pier is used for Schengen Area departures and arrivals, while the C pier is for both Schengen and non-Schengen Area departures and arrivals.
+The terminal features outlets by Narvesen and Costa Coffee amongst others, as well as a single airport lounge.
+And now they have started the master plan which includes building a south pier, and a new air traffic control tower.